Welcome to Tregothnan which, translated from Cornish, means

 Everything we do here at Tregothnan brings us back to the magnificent botanical garden.
 It provides us with produce and inspiration; our range of English estate teas and herbal infusions are grown here, our Manuka and wildflower honeys are produced here, our seasonal British flowers and foliages are sourced here.
 The gardens, both in Cornwall and in Kent, are the beating heart of the estate and we are constantly inspired by their resilience and beauty.

 The flora at Tregothnan has been cherished for many centuries.
 From the 1840s it became a global hotspot for botanical innovations, and “the most introduced plants anywhere in the world now flourish in Cornwall” according to horticulturalist Philip McMillan Browse.
 The equable climate is moderated by the vast Atlantic Ocean as the air rises above the ten mile ridge of Cornwall.
 The humid air loses its damaging saltiness and perfectly mimics the high foothills of the Himalayas.
 Tregothnan itself is on the banks of the deep sea creek that is the river Fal – truly a micro-climate that has supported many extraordinary species of fruit trees and an enormous range of rare plants for centuries.

-Tregothnan’s botanical garden hosts one of the once world’s rarest trees, the Wollemi Pine.
+Tregothnan botanical garden protects many endangered trees, including one of the world’s rarest trees, the Wollemi Pine.
 The Wollemi Pine was purchased and brought to Tregothnan in 2011.
 When the specimen was found by a botanist in an Australian ravine, its discovery sent shockwaves through horticultural society.
 The pine was thought to have been extinct for more than 50 million years, so finding a living specimen was like finding a live T-Rex walking across a Texan desert.